DanielWillett/DevkitServer/README.md

 Remember that for client-side, you must launch without BattlEye enabled for modules to run.
 Make sure you have an internet connection when launching, at least for the first time.

-DevkitServer will be downloaded from the following three NuGet packages:
+DevkitServer will be downloaded from the following three NuGet packages if it's missing or if it has an available update:
 * [DevkitServer.Resources](https://www.nuget.org/packages/DevkitServer.Resources) - Both Platforms (< 5 MB)
 * [DevkitServer.Server](https://www.nuget.org/packages/DevkitServer.Server) - Dedicated Server (< 1 MB)
 * [DevkitServer.Client](https://www.nuget.org/packages/DevkitServer.Client) - Client (< 1 MB)